 Theft Criminal Defense Attorney in Denver: Contact for a Free Consultation

-At the O’Malley Law Office, our lawyers have a high success rate.
+At O'Malley & Sawyer, our lawyers have a high success rate.
 This is because we truly care about our clients.
 It is out of a desire to help that we offer a free consultation.
 We want you to come in and talk about your case.
 We will discuss your options, and you can decide if we are the right fit for your case.
 If you are seeking a Christian attorney, we are here to provide some calm in the storm.
 If you are worried about the finances involved, we offer flexible payment plans designed to meet you where you are.
-Don’t give into the stress surrounding your case.
+Don't give into the stress surrounding your case.
 Instead, contact a lawyer who can give you a clear picture of the charges against you and fight for the best possible outcome in your criminal case.

 Colorado Theft Statute: C.R.S.
 18-4-401